UNMC_Acronym_Vert_sm_4c

 East Africa

 Through various programs and memberships to global organizations, the GCHS is steadily increasing not only their collaborations across the world but also their ability to provide specialized expertise in areas such as biocontainment and infection prevention and control.
 Specifically, work and partnership building is currently taking place in East Africa, specifically in Rwanda, Uganda, and Kenya, where the GCHS and UNMC’s College of Public Health are collaborating with academia, government, NGO’s, and private sector partners in the region to strengthen national infrastructure to prepare and respond to HCID outbreaks and other public health emergencies.
-The East Africa Region Global Health Security Summit will be held in 2025.
+The East Africa Region Global Health Security Summit was held in Mombasa, Kenya in January 2025.

 Learn More